-Sometimes bankruptcy is the only solution.
-If you want advice on if this is the right path to your financial freedom, take a few minutes to talk with one of our debt professionals.
+Sometimes, bankruptcy is the only solution.
+If you want advice on whether filing for bankruptcy is the right path to your financial freedom, take a few minutes to talk with one of our debt professionals.
 You might have more options than you think.

 Bankruptcy, or simply the condition in which an individual is unable to compensate their debtors, is a common occurrence in America.
 From 1980 to 2005, more than two million bankruptcy cases have been filed by debtors across the country.
 In many cases, bankruptcy is not a matter of reckless spending, but it is a definite matter of financial hardship for many people who simply cannot afford to deal with sudden unexpectancies such as job loss and costly medical bills.

 Truth be told, many financial experts will discourage filing for bankruptcy to escape your debt and getting mental health debt relief.
 Make sure you’re fully informed before going down this road.